mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 Even though I thought I was rebasing in the correct way, I frequently found myself in a confusing state.
 Like I'd rebase, and then it would want me to reconcile conflicts that I'd already reconciled.

 I worked around this by squashing commits and rebasing again, but this again rewrites history and makes it harder to undo mistakes.
-It's also just an annoying amount of mental overhead where I have to think about how to apologize properly to git when I'd much rather than focus on my code.
+I was also annoyed at the mental bandwidth I wasted thinking about how to apologize properly to git rather than writing my code.

 ### Maybe I should give jujutsu a try

 I'm seeing more and more chatter about [jujutsu](https://github.com/martinvonz/jj), a new source control system that's on track to become standard within Google.

 A few months ago, I thought about trying it and thought, "Eh, git does what I need.
 Why chase after the next shiny thing?"
-But then I had this experience with git rebase and remembered there are a lot of times I have to fight with git, and I've just accepted that as normal.
+But then I had this experience with git rebase and remembered that I've accepted so many frustrating git experiences as normal.

 From skimming Steve Kalabnik's tutorial, it sounds like jujutsu [supports stacked diffs and multi-rebase better than git does](https://steveklabnik.github.io/jujutsu-tutorial/advanced/simultaneous-edits.html).